 The College's mandatory response obligations arise when the College has Actual Knowledge of conduct that may constitute sexual discrimination, harassment, or retaliation, as defined herein.
-Actual Knowledge occurs when the Title IX Coordinator or a College official with authority to implement corrective measures ("OWA")1 becomes aware of the potential occurrence of such conduct.
+Actual Knowledge occurs when the Title IX Coordinator or a College official with authority to implement corrective measures ("OWA") 1 or persons who have responsibility for administrative leadership, teaching, or advising students become aware of the potential occurrence of such conduct.
 Actual notice received by any of these OWAs constitutes Actual Knowledge upon which the College's mandatory response obligations arise.
-Additionally, the College has identified Mandated Reporters2 who are required under the College's process to report known or suspected discrimination to the Title IX Coordinator.
+All other employees of the College serve as Mandated Reporters2 who are required under the College's process to report known or suspected discrimination to the Title IX Coordinator.
 In these cases, the College must act to stop, remedy, and prevent the future recurrence of prohibited conduct through the application of this process.